DungPham2102/Boat-server-ui/README.md

     *   **Downstream:** It provides an API endpoint to receive commands from the Laptop Server and transmits them to the boat via LoRa.

 3.  **Laptop Server (This Project)**: A Node.js application that:
-    *   **Upstream:** Provides an API to receive telemetry data from the Gateway, processes it, and pushes it to the browser via WebSocket.
+    *   **Upstream:** Provides an API to receive telemetry data from the Gateway, processes it, saves it to a database, and pushes it to the browser via WebSocket.
-    *   **Downstream:** Receives control commands from the browser via WebSocket and forwards them to the Gateway by sending an HTTP POST request.
+    *   **Downstream:** Receives control commands from the browser via WebSocket, saves them to a database, and forwards them to the Gateway by sending an HTTP POST request.
     *   Serves the React-based user interface and handles user authentication.

 4.  **Web Browser (Client)**: The React application running in the user's browser.